 Cinema fans pay attention!
-This year the Malaga Film Festival comes back at the end of April!
+This year the Malaga Film Festival comes back in April!

-Make a note in your agenda of the dates: this year the Malaga Film Festival (https://onspainschool.com/malaga-film-festival/) rolls out the red carpet in the week from 22 April to 1 May 2016.
+Make a note in your agenda of the dates: this year the Malaga Film Festival (https://onspainschool.com/malaga-film-festival/) rolls out the red carpet in the week from 13 to 22 April 2018.
 The OnSpain team, our Spanish language school in Malaga, will be there with you front row looking for all the VIP actors.

 - Let’s start from the beginning, what do you know about the Malaga Film Festival?

 Since 1998, in each edition it has maintained its objectives to help the dissemination and promotion of the Spanish cinema, after collecting different sectors of the film industry for years and years on forums, debates and meeting points to analyse and evaluate the developments of the Spanish cinema.

 The Malaga Film Festival shows you the exhibition of unreleased feature films, short films and documentaries you can watch at the Spanish cinema, from meaningful events such as Mercadoc, Spanish or Ibero-Amerian Documentary, Malaga screening, TV market and many more other events which you can find on the official website of the Malaga Film Festival.

 - Dear film buffs, we put ourselves to the test!